 Carers Groups are supported through the contract with the Community Council and provided by SPARK Somerset.
 There are currently twenty-one groups, but these are growing.
-There are on-line groups as well as face to face, these provide a chance for Carers to have some respite and socialise, some groups run with the Carer and the cared for.
+There are online groups as well as face to face which provide a chance for Carers to have some respite and socialise, some groups run with the Carer and the cared for.
 There are regular group activities, organised day trips, informative speakers and more.
-This will: